Sign conditions for the existence of at least one positive solution of a sparse polynomial system: Dominating matrices

 \begin{lemma} Assume that $A\in\R^{(d+1)\times n}$ is a uniform matrix.
 If $B\in\R^{n\times k}$ is a Gale dual matrix of $A$ which is dominating, then condition (1) of Theorem~\ref{basicmainresult} is satisfied for all $C\in\R^{d\times n}$ uniform satisfying ${\bf 0}\in\mathcal C^\circ$. \end{lemma} \begin{proof} Let $C\in\R^{d\times n}$ uniform, and take any Gale dual matrix $D\in\R^{n\times(k+1)}$ of $C$ such that $\Delta_P$ is nonempty and bounded (which exists due to Lemma \ref{lemma:inCp} and Corollary \ref{bounded}).

 If $L=\{\ell\} \in \mathcal F(\Delta_P)$, then $B_L$ weakly mixed means that it has only zeros, which forces the matrix $A$ minus the $\ell$-th column to have rank $< d+1$.
 Consider $L \in \mathcal F(\Delta_P)$ such that $|L| \geq 2$.
 Note that $|L| \leq k$ since $C$ is uniform.
 If $B_L$ is weakly mixed then at least $k-|L|+1$ columns of $B_L$ contain only zero entries, for otherwise we would get a square submatrix of size $|L|\times |L|$ containing a positive and a negative coefficient in each column.
 But if $k-|L|+1$ columns of $B_L$ contain only zeros, then we get $k-|L|+1$ linearly independent vectors in the kernel of the matrix $A_{\setminus L}$ obtained from $A$ by removing the columns indexed by $L$.
-This forces the matrix $(A_{\setminus L})$ to have rank less than $d+1$, which is a contradiction, since $A$ is uniform. \end{proof}
+This forces the matrix $A_{\setminus L}$ to have rank less than $d+1$, which is a contradiction, since $A$ is uniform. \end{proof}

 The following results will be useful.
-The following propositions are only stated for matrices with integer matrices in \cite{FS}, but clearly the proofs given in that paper also work for real matrices.
+These propositions are only stated for matrices with integer coefficients in \cite{FS}, but clearly the proofs given in that paper also work for real matrices.

 \begin{prop}[\cite{FS}, Corollary 2.7 and 2.8] If a real matrix is mixed dominating, then any nonzero linear combination of its columns is a mixed vector.
 In particular, its columns are linearly independent. \end{prop}